segwyne/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 97 December 7, 2018

+**Today's Progress**: I started converting my sewing site completely to WordPress instead of having it be a hybrid.
+It was getting annoying having two different sets of code to update if I wanted to make a change.
+I got a good chunk done.
+More tomorrow, I suppose.

 ### Day 96 December 6, 2018

 **Today's Progress**: I got my SSL certificate installed, and had to add a plugin to unbreak my site.
 I also finally found the file I needed to style my products pages, so I started that.
 I just gave them some space, and fixed a clashing color (the stripe of dark green on my pink and purple page didn't look good at all).
 More to come there, especially once I add some more products so I can see how multiple products interact with each other.
 For now I still only have one product up.